conflictlab/conflictlab.github.io/README.md

 ## 📄 License

-This project is proprietary to Clairient.
+This project is proprietary to Luscint.
 All rights reserved.

 ---